 If you do not fulfill the RCR requirement, you cannot be paid with federal funds to work on the federally-funded grant.

-Will I be notified by the RCR Program Office that I need to take RCR training?
+Will I be notified that I need to take RCR training?

 If you are being paid on a federal grant with an RCR training requirement, the Principal Investigator (PI) will inform you that you must satisfy the RCR requirement.

-If I am not currently required by my funder to complete RCR training, can I still register for the RCR face-to-face training?
+If I am not currently working and being paid on a federal grant, can I still register for the RCR training?

 For questions, please contact Research Compliance Monitor, Ellen Ciesielski, in the RCR Office.